EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 3.md

 ---

 10. **Demonstrate how GSM channel types support both user communication and control.**
+    In a Global System for Mobile (GSM) network, various channel types are fundamental for enabling both user communication and efficient network control.
+These channels are broadly categorized into **Traffic Channels (TCHs)** and **Control Channels (CCHs)**, each serving distinct purposes but working in concert to establish and maintain mobile calls and services.

+### **I. Traffic Channels (TCHs): Supporting User Communication**

+**Traffic Channels (TCHs)** are primarily responsible for carrying the actual digitally encoded user speech or user data during an active call.
+These channels have identical functions and formats on both the forward link (Base Station to Mobile Station) and the reverse link (Mobile Station to Base Station).

+- **TDMA Allocation:** In GSM, one radio frequency (RF) channel is shared by up to eight simultaneous voice transmissions using Time Division Multiple Access (TDMA).
+This allows for efficient use of the spectrum.
+- **Types of Traffic Channels:**
+    - **Full-rate Traffic Channel (TCH/F):** Designed to transmit speech at a rate of 13 kbps, or data at rates such as 12, 6, and 3.6 kbps.
+    - **Half-rate Traffic Channel (TCH/H):** Anticipates the use of speech coders that can digitize speech at approximately 6.5 kbps.
+It can also carry data at 6 and 3.6 kbps.
+GSM also defines Half-Rate Traffic Data Channels (TCH/H4.8 and TCH/H2.4) for raw user data at 4800 bps and 2400 bps, respectively, with additional error correction coding.
+    - **One-eighth rate channels (TCH/8):** These are used for low-rate signaling, common channels, and data channels.
+- **Propagation Delay Compensation:** During a call, the cell-site instructs the mobile station to adjust the timing of its transmissions to compensate for changes in propagation delay as the mobile moves, ensuring smooth communication on the traffic channels.

+### **II.
+Control Channels (CCHs): Supporting Network Control**

+**Control Channels (CCHs)** are responsible for carrying signaling and synchronizing commands between the base station and the mobile station.
+They are crucial for network management, call setup, mobility management, and security.
+GSM defines three main classes of control channels:

+1. **Broadcast Channels (BCH):** These are one-way channels, broadcast from the Base Transceiver Station (BTS) to all Mobile Stations (MSs) in its coverage area.
+They provide essential system information and synchronization.

+    - **Broadcast Control Channel (BCCH):** Used by the BTS to **broadcast system parameters** such as the operating frequency in the cell, operator identifiers, cell ID, and available services to all MSs.
+It also informs the MS about the current control channel structure, channel availability, and congestion.
+MSs typically remain in idle mode, monitoring the BCCH.
+    - **Frequency Correction Channel (FCCH):** Provides frequency synchronization information for the mobile station.
+The MS first finds the FCCH burst, then seeks a Synchronization Channel (SCH) burst on the same frequency for synchronization.
+    - **Synchronization Channel (SCH):** Broadcasts frame synchronization signals and timing information to the mobile station.
+The Base Station Controller (BSC) can also issue coarse timing advancement commands to mobile stations over the SCH to ensure proper time alignment.
+2. **Common Control Channels (CCCH):** These channels are primarily used for establishing communication links between the MS and the BTS, as well as for general call management operations.

+    - **Paging Channel (PCH):** A forward link channel used by the BTS to **page or notify a specific individual MS of an incoming call**.
+It transmits the International Mobile Subscriber Identity (IMSI) of the target subscriber.
+The PCH can also deliver cell broadcast ASCII text messages as part of GSM's Short Message Service (SMS) feature.
+    - **Random Access Channel (RACH):** A reverse link channel used by the MS either to **request a dedicated channel for call establishment** or to acknowledge a page from the PCH.
+The RACH operates using a slotted-ALOHA protocol for contention among multiple MSs.
+    - **Access Grant Channel (AGCH):** A forward link channel used by the base station to provide forward link communication to the mobile, primarily to **acknowledge a successful RACH attempt** and assign the MS to a Stand-alone Dedicated Control Channel (SDCCH) for further signaling.
+It instructs the mobile to operate on a particular physical channel (time slot and ARFCN) with a dedicated control channel.
+3. **Dedicated Control Channels (DCCH):** These are two-way channels that support signaling and control for individual mobile subscribers, particularly during the call setup phase and even during active voice communication.

+    - **Stand-alone Dedicated Control Channel (SDCCH):** A two-way channel allocated to each mobile terminal to transfer **network control and signaling information for call establishment and mobility management**, especially before a Traffic Channel (TCH) assignment is issued.
+It ensures the mobile station and base station remain connected while the network verifies the subscriber and allocates resources.
+It is used for authentication and alert messages.
+    - **Slow Associated Control Channel (SACCH):** A two-way channel **always associated with a TCH or an SDCCH**.
+It exchanges necessary parameters between the BTS and MS to maintain the communication link, such as transmit power and timing advance.
+Importantly, the SACCH is used by the mobile station to report signal strength measurements of neighboring base stations to the network, which are crucial for hand-off decisions.
+    - **Fast Associated Control Channel (FACCH):** This channel carries **urgent messages, such as hand-off commands**, by "stealing" bits from the traffic channel, causing a momentary interruption of the voice or data.
+It replaces digitized speech information with control and supervision messages within a subscriber's allocated time slot.

 ---

 11. **Compare and contrast UMTS and LTE in terms of architecture and performance.**